 6.8 Save where there is specific written agreement to the contrary, fees are payable whether or not a case is successfully concluded or a transaction completed.
 Should your matter not be carried through to completion then a charge will be made in respect of work already completed.
 Depending upon the amount of work done, this may be a small proportion of the estimated charges or may be almost the full amount.
 VAT would be payable on that amount and you will also be billed for any disbursements incurred.

 6.9 Disbursements: There may be certain additional expenses (known as disbursements) in the conduct of the matter, for example for items such as Court fees, HM Land Registry fees, search fees, Probate Registry fees.
 It is normal practice to ask clients to make payments on account of these anticipated costs.
 We have no obligation to make such payments unless funds have been provided by the client for those purposes.
-In the event that we make such a payment on behalf of a client we reserve the right to charge interest on the amount due to us at the rate applicable to outstanding bills until reimbursement is made.
+If we make such a payment on behalf of a client we reserve the right to charge interest on the amount due to us at the rate applicable to outstanding bills until reimbursement is made.
 VAT is payable on certain disbursements.